Smashed potatoes are a delicious contradiction of creamy and crunchy deliciousness.

 Smashed Potatoes with Olive Oil and Herbs

-- 3 tbsp extra virgin olive oil, plus another tablespoon or two for drizzling
+- 3 tablespoon extra virgin olive oil, plus another tablespoon or two for drizzling

 - Preheat oven to 450 degrees.